bosth/bosth.github.io/content/pages/ads-b/index.md

  2022-06-18 22:38:07 |       1119 |               1075 |                 310 | ACA264 | SWG443 | POINT Z (-79.448 43.542 604.234) | POINT Z (-79.457 43.536 914)
 ```

-The altitude of the two flights does not match the altitudes stated by Transport Canada; however, the altitude reported by these two aircraft on the ground at Toronto was 0, so adding ~170m to account for the airport's elevation does bring us into that range.
+The altitude of the two flights does not match the altitudes stated by Transport Canada; however, the altitude measurement in the tracks is the elevation above ground, so adding ~170m to account for the airport's elevation does bring us into that range.

 ![Paths and closest points of approach for each aircraft](tcas.png "Flight tracks for ACA264 and SWG443 and their positions when at their closest")